A site for horses and all things equestrian.

 But, it’s been an incredible ride so far for the 78-year-old Texan.

-Even though Emerson’s earned more than $202,430 in the sport, Motown Cat has given him some highlights this year.
+Motown Cat, in particular, has given him some real highlights this year.
 They earned the Intermediate Amateur Reserve Championship a few months ago at the West Texas Futurity.
 Emerson has a turquoise-accented belt buckle to prove it.

 He loves the sport of cutting, which he fell in love with the first time he rode a good cutting horse in practice in the mid 1980s.